 pitched four seasons in the minor leagues with the St. Louis

-Cardinals organization, is in his second season as Cal Poly's
+Cardinals organization, is in his third season as Cal Poly's

-pitching coach and fourth season overall with the program.
+pitching coach and fifth season overall with the program.

-"Tom is a great teacher and very familiar with the program, both as a player and as a coach," said Larry Lee, Mustang head coach for the last 10 seasons.
-"He will be a good fit for our program."
+"Tom is a great teacher and very familiar with the program, both as a player and as a coach," said Mustang head coach Larry Lee.
+"He is a good fit for our program."